evecommander/esi-client-php/docs/Api/CorporationApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **getCorporationsCorporationIdDivisions**
-> \Swagger\Client\Model\GetCorporationsCorporationIdDivisionsOk getCorporationsCorporationIdDivisions($corporation_id, $datasource, $if_none_match, $token, $user_agent, $x_user_agent)
+> \Swagger\Client\Model\GetCorporationsCorporationIdDivisionsOk getCorporationsCorporationIdDivisions($corporation_id, $datasource, $if_none_match, $token)

 Get corporation divisions

-Return corporation hangar and wallet division names, only show if a division is not using the default name  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director
+Return corporation hangar and wallet division names, only show if a division is not using the default name  --- Alternate route: `/dev/corporations/{corporation_id}/divisions/`  Alternate route: `/legacy/corporations/{corporation_id}/divisions/`  Alternate route: `/v1/corporations/{corporation_id}/divisions/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```php